youngkyoonjang/MessagePassingFramework/README.md

 * Make sure you haven't touched any other scripts.

 5. Make sure the corresponding subscriber launch script is not commented out:
-* If the object usbscriber (specifically in this example) script in the 'main.launch' file under the <root>/tas_perception/launch folder is commented out:
+* If the object subscriber (specifically in this example) script in the 'main.launch' file under the <root>/tas_perception/launch folder is commented out:
 ```python
     <!-- <node pkg="tas_perception" type="tas_o_subscriber.py" name="tas_o_subscriber" /> -->
 ```